 All international and national researchers moving to Germany from other places need to register at the Resident Registration Office responsible for the area you live within your first 14 days in Cologne.
 This is an important step, because many procedures depend on this process.
 Once you register, you receive a confirmation of registration (Meldebescheinigung), which you will need to extend your visa, apply for a residence permit, or even open a bank account.

 Our international officer can assist you to arrange an appointment for you and fill in the forms, but you have to register personally at the Residents’ Registration Office (Einwohnermeldeamt).
 Upon request, our International Officer can go with you.
 To register, you need the following documents:

 - passport or identity card for EU members

 - visa if you needed it to enter in Germany

 - letter from your landlord stating that you have moved in (Wohnungsgeberbescheinigung)

 If you moved to Cologne with your family, you additionally (apart from the documents mentioned above) need:

 - translated marriage certificates (if married)

-To register your family, they also need to personally go to the registration office.
-In case you have kids, you should also apply for the kindergeld at the same time.
+To register your family, they also need to go to the registration office in person.
+In case you have children, you should also apply for child allowance (Kindergeld) at the same time.

 After your registration, you will receive your tax identification number usually by post.
-Keep it safe as it is an important document and is valid for the whole of your residence no matter where you live and how long you stay.
+Keep this safe, because it is an important document and is valid for the whole of your residence, no matter where you live or how long you stay.